 - with a spear or spear gun.

 - with a bow equipped with any mechanical device which is attached to the bow (other than the bowstring) for drawing, holding or releasing the bowstring, except for a hunter with a disability who is in possession of a Modified Longbow Authorization (or valid Modified Archery Permit).

-- with a spear gun or crossbow except for a hunter with a disability who is in possession of a Modified Crossbow Permit.
+- with a modified crossbow except for a hunter with a disability who is in possession of a Modified Crossbow Permit.

 - with an arrow with an explosive head or shaft.